Tropical Storm Helene forms in Caribbean. It's expected to become a hurricane and threaten Florida

 Given the anticipated large size, storm surge, wind and rain will extend far from the center of the expected storm, especially on the eastern side.
 States as far inland as Tennessee, Kentucky and Indiana could see rainfall associated with the storm, Bucci said.

-A tropical storm warning was in effect for Florida's Dry Tortugas; the lower Florida Keys west of the Seven Mile Bridge; Grand Cayman; Rio Lagartos to Tulum, Mexico; and the Cuban provinces of Artemisa, Pinar del Rio, and the Isle of Youth.
+A tropical storm warning was in effect for Florida's Dry Tortugas; the lower Florida Keys west of the Seven Mile Bridge; Rio Lagartos to Tulum, Mexico; and the Cuban provinces of Artemisa, Pinar del Rio, and the Isle of Youth.
+A tropical storm warning for Grand Cayman was dropped.

 A storm surge watch was in effect for Florida's Tampa Bay, Charlotte Harbor, and from Indian Pass south to Flamingo.
 A tropical storm watch was issued for the middle Florida Keys from the Seven Mile Bridge to the Channel 5 Bridge; Flamingo to south of Englewood; and from west of Indian Pass to the Walton Bay County line.